jlperona/gpa-converter/README.md

     * Data used shouldn't contain quotes, newlines, or commas, which makes the choice of CSV *okay*
 * Doesn't fix the time spent on data entry
     * It only helps speed it up
+    * Programmatically determining grades and credit hours would require OCR

 ## Future